Erich Koch-Weser: Political career

 In 1901, he became Mayor of Delmenhorst, in 1909 Stadtdirektor in Bremerhaven and from 1913 to 1919 was Mayor of Kassel.
 He belonged to the left wing of the National Liberal Party, was an admirer of Friedrich Naumann and an advocate of abolishing the Prussian Dreiklassenwahlrecht.
 He also served as a member of the Upper chamber of the Prussian diet.

 In November 1918, Koch was a founder-member of the German Democratic Party (DDP).
 In January 1919, he was elected to the Weimar National Assembly for the DDP and achieved a powerful position within the party's parliamentary group.

 When the DDP rejoined the government of Gustav Bauer (SPD) in October 1919, Koch became Minister of the Interior (Reichsinnenminister).
 He kept that office under Chancellors Hermann Müller (SPD) and Constantin Fehrenbach (Zentrum).
 Under Müller, Koch was also Vice-Chancellor.
 He left the government on 4 May 1921 and worked as an attorney in Berlin.

 Koch was a member of the Reichstag from 1920 to 1930.
-In early 1924, Koch was elected as the successor of Carl Wilhelm Petersen as chairman of the DDP.
-Although a member of the DDP's right wing on many issues, in the fall of 1924, Koch refused to enter into a coalition with the nationalistic DNVP and, after the first government of Chancellor Hans Luther collapsed in 1925, tried to set up a "Grand Coalition" between DDP and SPD (it was rejected by the Social Democrats).
+In early 1924, Carl Wilhelm Petersen resigned as chairman of the DDP, resulting in a leadership election which saw Koch prevail over Otto Gessler and Hermann Hummel to assume the party chairmanship.

+Although a member of the DDP's right wing on many issues, in the fall of 1924, Koch refused to enter a coalition with the nationalist DNVP.
+The first government of Hans Luther which followed collapsed over the approval of the Locarno Treaties in late 1925.
+On the instructions of Reich President Paul von Hindenburg, Koch was prompted to negotiate the formation of a "Grand Coalition" of the SPD and DVP.
+These efforts would be rejected by the Social Democrats, who demanded an increase in unemployment benefits.
+Koch would resign the mandate to form a government, and the DDP was compelled to join a minority government under the leadership of Luther.

-He changed his name to Koch-Weser (after the river Weser) in 1927, to distinguish himself from another member of parliament whose name was also Erich Koch.
+In 1927, he would change his surname to Koch-Weser (after the river Weser) to distinguish himself from other members of the Reichstag who shared his surname, and in reference to his former constituency.

-In 1928, Koch-Weser became Minister of Justice in the new government of Hermann Müller.
+In 1928, Koch-Weser was appointed Minister of Justice in the new government of Hermann Müller.
 He attempted a fundamental reform of criminal law, but as the Zentrum demanded the Justice department, Koch-Weser lost his position in April 1929.

-In the summer of 1930, Koch-Weser merged the DDP with Artur Mahraun's Young German Order into the Deutsche Staatspartei, trying to gather what remained of the pro-republican, Protestant middle-class in a single political party.
+In the summer of 1930, Koch-Weser merged the DDP with Artur Mahraun's Young German Order into the Deutsche Staatspartei, trying to gather what remained of the pro-republican and Protestant middle-class in Germany into a single political party.
 After the poor performance of his new party in the September 1930 election, Koch-Weser resigned from the Reichstag and from the leadership of the party.